-The Centre for Neo-Latin Studies at University College Cork hosts a well organised database of printed works in Latin by Irish authors (c.
+The Centre for Neo-Latin Studies at University College Cork hosts a database of printed works in Latin by Irish authors (c.
 1500-1800), which provided an exemplary demonstration of the importance of Latin writing for Early Modern cultural history.

 The Analytic Bibliography of On-Line Neo-Latin Texts compiled by Dana F. Sutton.
 This site now contains some 40,000 entries, indexed by author.